Edge of Madness: Plot

 Annie Herron is abused by her husband, Simon, whilst his brother, George, was seemingly helpless to intervene.
 The film hits an interesting twist when Simon is murdered.
-Annie is convinced that she is the murderer, even as she gets herself admitted to the gaol in the Fort.
+Annie is convinced that she is the murderer, even as she gets herself admitted to the jail in the Fort.

 In 1851, Annie is living in an orphanage and is put into an arranged marriage to Simon, who takes her to a homestead which is still being built.
 He puts her to work cooking and cleaning for him and his brother, George.
 At night, Simon expects Annie to submit to his rough sexual advances, even raping her several times.
 George tries to talk to Simon about treating Annie better, but his pleas fall on deaf ears.
 Simon becomes ever more brutal towards Annie, even beating her while he's in a drunken rage.

 Meanwhile, George himself is interested in pursuing Annie, which puts her into emotional turmoil.

-Simon's murder culminates these events, with Annie being locked up in the gaol, while a Detective, Henry Mullen, investigates.
+Simon's murder culminates these events, with Annie being locked up in the jail, while a Detective, Henry Mullen, investigates.

 Through flashbacks, we learn that George, distraught from witnessing how his brother treated Annie, kills Simon by hitting him in the back with an axe.
 He brings Simon's body back to the homestead, telling Annie that a tree branch had fallen on him.
 Annie, by this time, had been driven mad from the beatings and rapes Simon had forced upon her.
 She hits Simon posthumously on the head with a rock.
 She and George consummate their feelings.
-Days later, she admits herself to the gaol, while George has fled the homestead to stay with a neighboring family.
+Days later, she admits herself to the jail, while George has fled the homestead to stay with a neighboring family.
 After reading the unsent letter from Annie and learning of her abused life, Henry decides to dismiss the investigation of the death of Simon, and let Annie and George live their lives.
 Henry tells Annie that Sadie is dead, and they share a painful moment and hug each other.

 One year later in church, George marries neighbour Treece family's daughter Jenny.
-Annie finds out while in the gaol that she is pregnant, but is not certain whether the father is Simon or George.
+Annie finds out while in the jail that she is pregnant, but is not certain whether the father is Simon or George.
 George apologizes to Annie for not being there and staying with her, but Annie forgives George.
 She declares the baby girl as being Simon's child, so that the child will always be welcome and cared for in later life.
 The film ends where Annie and Henry look at each other and they share a dance in a good moment at a party.